logo

 Cost

 Another consideration when choosing a TEFL program is cost.
 The cost of a reputable, on-site TEFL course typically ranges from $1,000 to $3,000 and up for a four- to six-week program.
 Online programs may be less expensive.
-Since the cost of TEFL programs varies so much, be sure to research the school, reach out to former students, and check with your target employers to better determine the quality of the program and the value of your investment.
+Since the cost of TEFL programs varies so much, be sure to research the school, reach out to former students, and check with your target employers to determine the quality of the program and the value of your investment.

 4. Gain experience.